In some cases, a Guardian ad Litem’s services are a key component.

-Leila and Liam are divorced and share custody of their two children.
+Leila and Liam are divorced and share physical custody of their two children.
 Liam has a new girlfriend who has moved in with him.
 Leila disapproves of their living arrangements, which she claims are against her moral beliefs.
-She wants to know whether she can prevent Liam from having his girlfriend around her children.
+She wants to know whether she can prevent Liam from having his girlfriend, a third party, around her children.
 What will the judge do when encountering this and other third party custody issues?

 When determining whether a party may prevent the other party from keeping the children in the presence of a third person, the Courts will weigh whether any adverse impact has been made on the children.